Nice to meet you.

 After you’ve reached a final agreement and both parties are happy with the current state of the contract, it’s time to make it official.
 To do that, both parties need to sign and date the contract.

-It’s possible that your negotiations and re-drafts of the contract happened online.
+It’s possible that you negotiated and re-drafted the contract online.
 If this is the case, your signature will likely occur using e-signature software.

-Signing a document online has been a concern of contract parties for some time, but an electronic signature is just as legally binding as one on pen and paper.
-After you sign, make sure to keep a copy for your own personal records, and insist the other party does the same.
+Contract parties have been concerned about signing a document online for some time, but an electronic signature is just as legally binding as one on pen and paper.
+After you sign, make sure to keep a copy for your own records and insist the other party does the same.

 Above everything else, remember that once the contract is signed by both parties, it becomes legally binding and enforceable by law.
-If you don’t follow through on your end of the exchange that is laid out in a contract that you signed, that is a breach of contract and there will likely be penalties.
+If you don’t follow through on the end of the exchange that is laid out in a contract that you signed, that is a breach of contract, and there will likely be penalties.
 Sign with caution.

 Comply with the terms and conditions

 After you’ve signed a contract, you need to make adjustments in your daily, monthly, or yearly routine to abide by the terms you agreed to.
-This might look like adding a new employee to the payroll or checking one thing off your to-do list and being done with it.
+This might involve adding a new employee to the payroll or crossing one thing off your to-do list.

 Whatever the promise was, compliance should be your number one priority after signing a contract.
 And the best way to do that is by implementing a contract management strategy and software